ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 };
 ```

 This function takes our data as input.
 It then creates an object called `dataDisplay` where we will store our formatted data for display to the user.

 The key part of `displayData()` is the use of the `.map()` method.
 In Javascript, `.map()` creates a new array from an existing array by applying a provided function to each element in the existing array.
 In our project, `.map` will take our data array, a create a new array, `dataDisplay`, that will take each object and format it in html, ready to be injected into `index.html`, which occurs in the last line of the code above, `display.innerHTML = dataDisplay;`

-You can see what we are iterating over all the data and placing each object’s "Resource_Title" within `<h2>` tags.
+`displayData()` iterates over all of our data and places each object’s "Resource_Title" within `<h2>` tags.
 The map function makes it easy to specify where you’d like what piece of data within the html by calling: `object.<insert column name from spreadsheet>`.
-Here we are using `object.Resource_Title`.
+In the case of the title of each resource, we are using `object.Resource_Title`.

 Open `index.html` in the browser and you will see the "Resource_Title" of each object in our data array now populating the formerly blank white space below the search bar.